-SBB Cargo's financial performance improved during the first half of 2008, with losses reduced from SFr35·5m in the same period last year to SFr8·2m.
+The package nonetheless helped to stem the tide of red ink, and during the first half of 2008 losses were reduced from SFr35·5m in the same period last year to SFr8·2m.
 Net tonne-km, on the other hand, fell from 6 827 million to 6 600 million.
+During the six months SBB Cargo was able to rely less on third parties for contracted services, with net tonne-km provided by contracted operators falling from 387 million in the same period last year to ?144 million.